PGA Show 2025 deal

 How to Stop Rolling Wrists in Golf Swing and What to Do Instead

-Wrist rolling can cause unpredictable clubface angle and attack, hooks, slices, and general difficulty with control of your shot direction.
+Wrist rolling can cause unpredictable clubface angle and attack, hooks, slices, and general difficulty controlling your shot direction.
+Instead, mastering proper wrist action and release is key to a consistent swing.

 Rolling Wrists in Golf Swing (Key Takeaways)